Performance to price ratio. The higher, the better.

 |Floating-point performance||4,156 gflops||of 16384 (Radeon Pro Duo)|

-Information on GeForce GTX 780's compatibility with other computer components.
-Useful when choosing a future computer configuration or upgrading an existing one.
-For desktop video cards it's interface and bus (motherboard compatibility), additional power connectors (power supply compatibility).
+This section provides details about the physical dimensions of GeForce GTX 780 and its compatibility with other computer components.
+This information is useful when selecting a computer configuration or upgrading an existing one.
+For desktop graphics cards, it includes details about the interface and bus (for motherboard compatibility) and additional power connectors (for power supply compatibility).

 |Bus support||PCI Express 3.0|